Build and Deploy#

 Container Issues#

-Check container status:
+Check service status:

 Restart specific service:

-vserver:~$ podman restart flownexus-django
+vserver:~$ systemctl --user restart flownexus-django

 SSL Certificate Issues#

-vserver:~$ sudo caddy list-modules | grep tls
+vserver:~$ sudo journalctl -u nginx | grep -i "ssl\|tls\|cert"

 Security Considerations#

-1. SSH Keys: Use ed25519 keys for deployment: ssh-keygen -t ed25519 -a 100
+• Use ed25519 SSH keys: ssh-keygen -t ed25519 -a 100

-5. Secrets: Never commit secrets to the repository
+• Never commit secrets to the repository

 Customizing for Your Deployment#